morph13nd/seniordesign/blog3.md

 ![Image](https://themaverick.github.io/seniordesign/media/vmware_l4DCtNyif1.png)

-## Launching metasploit and performing beginner reconaissance
+### Launching metasploit and performing beginner reconaissance

 Now that I have entered my lab network where the vulnerable machine is, I have to decipher which private IP address is it really located on.
 Knowing how virtual adapters work, the tap0 is likely our target network.
 I used grep to shorten the output and get to the point.

-## Some innocent scanning during reconaissance
+### Some innocent scanning after basic reconaissance

 We have to audit and locate our network topology under the network `192.168.99.0/24` and identify our target machine.
 We are `192.168.99.100` as indicated in the screenshot above which places us directly on the same network as our target machine.
 To hide our tracks and make it more difficult to trace, we launch a specific nmap scan.
 In this instance, there could or could not be a firewall to block sequenced scans.
 We are doing a ping sweep to see who lives on the network.
 It seems it is only us two, me and .12.